profwacko/BBQuiz/ReadMe.md

 BBQuiz
 ===================

-BBQuiz was developed for a Quiz Show using an arduino and switches with HTML + Javascript as a GUI.
+BBQuiz was developed for a Quiz Show using an Arduino Duemilanove and pushbutton switches interfaced with HTML + Javascript as a GUI.
 It uses [BreakoutServer](https://github.com/soundanalogous/Breakout) and AdvancedFirmata developed by Jeff Hoefs for communication between the Arduino and the HTML/Javascript GUI.

 Setup